gogs/docs/en-US/features/authentication.md

 - This authentication is activate
   - Enable or disable this auth

-##Freeipa
+ ## Freeipa

-- In order to login to the Gogs using FreeIPA credentials, you need to create a bind account for GOGS to use:
+- In order to login to the Gogs using FreeIPA credentials, you need to create a bind account for Gogs to use:

--  On the FreeIPA server, create a gogs.ldif file, replacing dc=example,dc=com with your DN, and providing an appropriately secure password:
+-  On the FreeIPA server, create a `gogs.ldif` file, replacing dc=example,dc=com with your DN, and providing an appropriately secure password:
 ```
   dn: uid=gogs,cn=sysaccounts,cn=etc,dc=example,dc=com
   changetype: add